-The IC submitted an Interconnection Request (IR#364) for Network Resource Interconnection Service (NRIS) to NSPI for a proposed 50 MW wind generation facility interconnected to the NSPI transmission system, and also asked that Energy Resource Interconnection Service (ERIS) be studied concurrently.
-The Point of Interconnection (POI) requested by the customer is on L-6513 between 74N-Springhill and 81N-Debert substations via approximate 8 km of newly-constructed line from the wind farm.
-An alternative POI on line L-8001 was also identified by the IC.
-Both of the POIs are located approximately 28 km away from the 67N/1N-Onslow substation.
-However the L-8001 POI was not pursued in this study due to significant network upgrade costs.
+The IC submitted an Interconnection Request (IR#369) for Energy Resource Interconnection Service (ERIS) to NSPI for a proposed 50 MW wind generation facility interconnected to the NSPI transmission system.
+The Point of Interconnection (POI) requested by the customer is on L-6513, approximately 24 km from the 74N-Springhill substation.
+It is assumed that the IC substation is at the POI with no spur-line.

-The Interconnection Customer (IC) signed a Feasibility Study Agreement to study the connection of their proposed generating facility to the NSPI transmission system dated 2011-12-08, and this report is the result of that Study Agreement.
-This project is listed as Interconnection Request #364 in the NSPI Interconnection Request Queue, and will be referred to as IR#364 throughout this report.
+The Interconnection Customer (IC) signed a Feasibility Study Agreement to study the connection of their proposed generating facility to the NSPI transmission system dated 2011-12-21, and this report is the result of that Study Agreement.
+This project is listed as Interconnection Request #369 in the NSPI Interconnection Request Queue, and will be referred to as IR#369 throughout this report.